FIN392/Raspberry/My_Raspberry_installation/README.md

 	- USB wifi dongle (only if your Raspberry model do not include wireless connectivity.
 	- SSID and password (later referred to as *[WIFI_SSID]* and *[WIFI_Password]*).
 	- One additional static local IP address (later referred to as *[IP_WLAN]*).
+- A computer (Windows, MacOS or Linux) will be required for the SD card preparation.

 ## My hardware